 In a classic sign of the apocalypse, the water of the O.C.
 Fisher Reservoir in Texas has seemingly turned to blood, spreading toxic death throughout its massively receding waters.

-While getting plenty of press from those who believe this is a sign of the second coming, scientists have a slightly less epic, but still unnerving explanation for the red waters and piles of stinking fish, as well as other disturbing events in Texas.
+While it’s gotten plenty of press from those who believe this is a sign of the second coming, scientists have a slightly less epic but still unnerving explanation for the red waters and piles of stinking fish, as well as other disturbing events in Texas.
 One of the many lakes that disappeared receded to reveal a piece of the space shuttle “Columbia”, which broke up over East Texas in 2003.

-A severe drought has plagued over 75% of the state, in practically biblical proportions.
-Drastically effecting all of the reservoirs, which has in turn decimated fish supplies.
+A severe drought has plagued over 75% of the state, in practically biblical proportions, drastically affecting all of the reservoirs which in turn has decimated fish supplies.
 O.C.
 Fisher Reservoir has in the past been a favorite spot for fishermen, despite never being completely full.
 Now it has been reduced to a few feet of stagnant red muck, downgrading the body of water from lake to pond and suffocating the healthy stock of sunfish, bass and catfish.